-The Annual Forbes Lecture, titled, ‘She was looking for her child’ Evatt J’s dissent in Chester v the Council of Waverley Municipality, was to be presented by Gideon Haigh, the author of a recently released book on Chester v Waverley Corporation, on Wednesday 9 June 2021, starting at 5.15pm.
-A link to the book on the publisher’s website: https://www.simonandschuster.com.au/books/The-Brilliant-Boy/Gideon-Haigh/9781760856113
+The 2021 Annual Forbes Lecture titled ‘She was looking for her child’ Evatt J’s dissent in Chester v the Council of Waverley Municipality’, was presented on Wednesday 9 June 2021 by Gideon Haigh, author of a recently released book on the case: The Brilliant Boy, Doc Evatt and the Great Australian Dissent.

 Further details on Pitt Cobbett’s life can be found at the Australian Dictionary of Biography Entry: http://adb.anu.edu.au/biography/cobbett-william-pitt-5699

-A lecture co-sponsored by the Forbes Society and the Selden Society, was given by the Hon John Bryson QC titled “Henry VIII’s Will and the Politics of Succession”.
-On Wednesday 6 November
+A lecture co-sponsored by the Forbes Society and the Selden Society was given by the Hon John Bryson QC titled “Henry VIII’s Will and the Politics of Succession” on Wednesday 6 November 2019.
+The Lecture was introduced by the Hon Justice Lucy MacCallum of the NSW Court of Appeal.

 Centenary of Women’s Legal Status Act of 1918

-Wednesday 30 May 2018: We were delighted that the Hon Justice Virginia Bell AC could deliver the 2018 Forbes Lecture to mark the Centenary of the Women’s Legal Status Act 1918 (NSW).
+We were delighted that the Hon Justice Virginia Bell AC could deliver the 2018 Forbes Lecture to mark the Centenary of the Women’s Legal Status Act 1918 (NSW), Wednesday 30 May 2018.
 The lecture was chaired by Arthur Moses SC and was very well attended and we thank her Honour for the fascinating presentation.

 The speech is available at: